bp2008/WebProxy/README.md

 2. In Visual Studio, Build > Build Solution.

 Notes:
-* Output will be in the `bin/Debug` or `bin/Release` folders.
+* The WebProxy project multi-targets, so a single build produces both outputs under the `bin/Debug` or `bin/Release` folders.
-  * The cross-platform build (WebProxyLinux) will be located in a subfolder called `net10.0`.
+  * The cross-platform build (`WebProxyLinux.dll`) will be located in a subfolder called `net10.0`.
-  * The Windows build (WebProxy) will be located in a subfolder called `net10.0-windows7.0`.
+  * The Windows build (`WebProxy.dll`) will be located in a subfolder called `net10.0-windows7.0`.
-* In order for WebProxyLinux's post-build event to complete successfully, it must be built last, after WebProxy has finished.
-This serial ordering was set up by right clicking the WebProxyLinux project in Solution Explorer and choosing Build Dependencies > Project Dependencies.
-In this dialog, WebProxy was selected as a dependency of WebProxyLinux.
+* The Admin Console website is built once with vite and deployed as `www` into both output folders automatically.